-The artist Esti Almo Wexler also depicts representations of masculinity in the job market in Israel.
-In a photo from 2006, the images of three young men are shown who have decided to open a business together that will serve as a restaurant and place to meet (Figure 2).
-Presenting an image of the three as successful businessmen is a representation that almost does not exist in Israeli visual culture, which tends to replicate class and colonialist views of Ethiopian immigrants and to describe Israeli-Ethiopian men in poverty-level jobs such as street sweeping and factory work.
-Almo Wexler was interviewed about this in 2012 and explained that some people in the world of art expect her to photograph heart-wrenching images of hardscrabble lives in the caravans of Ethiopian immigrants, but that she is unwilling to cooperate in creating such images.
-In her words, “There are many stories of immigration, I am telling only one of them, in another way.
-In my art, I’m not interested in going to poor neighborhoods and so forth because that’s not my narrative.
+The photographer Esti Almo Wexler also focuses on masculinity in the Israeli job market.
+In a 2006 photo, she captures three young men who decided to open a restaurant together (Figure 2).
+An image of three successful black businessmen is a rarity in Israeli visual culture, which tends to perpetuate class-conscious and colonialist views of Ethiopian immigrants and to show such men working low-level jobs as street sweepers or factory laborers.
+In a 2012 interview, Almo Wexler explained that some people in the art world expect her to photograph heart-wrenching images of the hardscrabble lives of Ethiopian immigrants in caravans, but that she is unwilling to do so.
+‘There are many stories of immigration’, she stated.
+‘I am telling only one of them, in another way.
+In my art, I’m not interested in going to poor neighbourhoods and so forth because that’s not my narrative.
 My parents are learned people, they live in Jerusalem, they worked hard and got ahead!
-They always made it possible for me to study whatever I want” (Dekel and Almo Wexler, 2012).
-Almo Wexler wants to go beyond the stereotypes and social constructs of Ethiopian men and show the broad range of “types” of men existing in the Ethiopian community – young and old, educated and laborers, religious and secular, residents of Tel Aviv and of Israel’s geographic periphery, poor and wealthy.
-Almo Wexler offers us, the viewers, a sober and contemporary look, as she deconstructs imaginary groups from their invented homogeneity or, in her words, “One of the reasons I chose to be a photographer and filmmaker is because I did not find anything in the Israeli media that represents me, meaning someone originally from Ethiopia, but who is already somewhere else…I’m trying to create new portraits that draw upon paintings, film, literature, and various cultures together…I think that anyone who lives in some culture starts to become assimilated to it, I’m in a constant process of absorption, but it’s also a search for an inner voice.
-On the one hand, I can say that getting a B.A. in art from Bezalel and an M.A. in film from Tel Aviv University is part of my identity because I studied about all kinds of western artists; but, on the other hand, the fact that I choose black images for my work is just as relevant and authentic for me” (ibid.).
+They always made it possible for me to study whatever I want.’
+Almo Wexler wishes to go beyond the stereotypes and social constructs of Ethiopian men to show the broad range of ‘types’ within their community—young and old, professionals and laborers, religious and secular, residents of Tel Aviv and of Israel’s geographic periphery, poor and wealthy.
+She offers us a sober and contemporary picture, as she deconstructs imaginary groups from their invented homogeneity.
+In her words:

+One of the reasons I chose to be a photographer and filmmaker is because I did not find anything in the Israeli media that represents me, meaning someone originally from Ethiopia, but who is already somewhere else…I’m trying to create new portraits that draw upon paintings, film, literature, and various cultures together…I think that anyone who lives in some culture starts to become assimilated to it, I’m in a constant process of absorption, but it’s also a search for an inner voice.
+On the one hand, I can say that getting a BA in art from Bezalel and an MA in film from Tel Aviv University is part of my identity because I studied about all kinds of western artists; but, on the other hand, the fact that I choose black images for my work is just as relevant and authentic for me.

-Presenting Israeli men of Ethiopian descent as well-educated entrepreneurs and professionals is her way to normalize these images, and from there to change them into a reality in Israeli society.
-But above all, she wishes through these images to promote more complex and nuanced views of Israeli men of Ethiopian descent than the images of the past.
+Presenting Israeli men of Ethiopian descent as well-educated entrepreneurs and professionals is Almo Wexler’s way of normalizing such images and bringing them into the reality of Israeli society.
+But above all, she wishes to promote a more complex and nuanced view of Israeli-Ethiopian man than that of the past.

 Men and institutional violence